EdVenty/blackRacers/README.md

 - SD card with at least 8 gigabytes of memory.
 - A computer with an Ethernet port.

-1. Uploading the "bottom" part of the program to Pyboard:

-	- Connect PYboard to computer
-	- Go to the Pyboard memory, it will be displayed in the explorer as a flash device
-	- Load 2 files into Pyboard memory: `` main.py``, and ``module.py`` .
-	- Extract Pyboard
-	- Done

 Installation progress:
 1. Install Raspbian OS Lite on the SD card.
 - Insert the SD card into the computer.